-Configure navigation menu: operation guide for backend
+Configure navigation menu: Backend operation guide

-- Create a primary navigation:When you create a new navigation link, if you want it to be a main menu item (i.e., a top-level menu), just set the 'Parent Navigation' to 'Top-Level Navigation'.You can specify information such as "Display Name", "Link Type", etc.
+- Create a first-level navigation:When you create a new navigation link, if you want it to be a main menu item (i.e., a top-level menu), just set the 'Parent Navigation' to 'Top-Level Navigation'.You can specify information such as "Display Name", "Link Type", etc.

-- Create a secondary navigation (nested):The AnQi CMS supports up to two levels of navigation nesting.To create a secondary menu item, you need to select the primary navigation item you just created under the 'Parent Navigation' option.So, this new link will be nested under this first-level navigation, becoming its submenu.For example, if you have a top-level navigation named 'Product Center', you can set 'Product Category A' and 'Product Category B' as sub-navigations under 'Product Center'.
+- Create a second-level navigation (nested):The Anqi CMS supports nested navigation up to two levels.
+To create a second-level menu item, you need to select a first-level navigation item you just created in the 'Parent Navigation' option.This new link will be nested under the first-level navigation and become its submenu.For example, if you have a top-level navigation named 'Product Center', you can set 'Product Category A' and 'Product Category B' as sub-navigations under 'Product Center'.

-- Category page link:This is the key to combining website content with navigation.You can directly select the created "Document Category" or "Single Page" as a navigation link.For example, if you have created a "News Updates" category in content management, you can select this category in the navigation settings to directly link the navigation item to the news list page.
+- Category page links:This is the key to combining website content with navigation.
+You can directly select the 'Document Category' or 'Single Page' that you have created as a navigation link.For example, if you create a "News" category in content management, you can select this category in the navigation settings to link the navigation item directly to the news list page.

 - External links:Allows you to flexibly add any internal or external URL addresses.